Magnify Dock Icons Instantly in Mac OS X

 This trick is really simple, all you need to do is start holding down Shift-Control keys as you hover over cursor over Dock items like apps, folders, stacks, and other icons contained in the Dock on Mac OS X.

 You will instantly see the Mac OS X Dock icons magnify on command as long as Control+Shift are held down together and the cursor moves over the icons.
 The gif animation below demonstrates this:

 This is really easy to try out yourself by moving your cursor down into the Mac OS X Dock and moving the mouse around as normal.

 By default, it will do nothing, since magnification is disabled typically, but with the Shift+Control key combo held down, the app icons will zoom as the mouse is hovered over the Dock icons.

 This key combination essentially overrides whatever is set in the broader Dock preferences, and if you have magnification turned on, it will do the opposite instead by temporarily disabling the zoom effect.

-This works in all versions of OS X, from Yosemite and Mavericks to even the ancient releases that are running on some dusty Macs out there.
+This works in all versions of Mac OS and Mac OS X, from Catalina to Mojave Yosemite and Mavericks to even the ancient releases that are running on some dusty Macs out there.